git-jock/git-jock-cli/CONTRIBUTING.md

 * Releases on specific PRs with the `alpha` label or commits with `[alpha]` in the message
   * Note: `[alpha]` must be the most recent commit in a push for this
 * May be used to test before release or PR
+  * Tests may also be skipped or failing
 * Label/tag is only trusted from maintainers
 * Alpha code **should not be trusted** as it may be external or buggy
 * Released to TestPyPI